freeCodeCamp/guide/src/pages/cplusplus/tokens-variables/index.md

 **Wrong ways to declare variables**- int 9;  char -a; double area of circle ; long l!!;
 - There are use of numbers in the beginning of the name ; special characters are used ; spaces are not allowed; special characters are used.

-- Similarly you can imagine different boxes of different sizes and storing different things as different variabls.
+- You can imagine different boxes of different sizes and storing different things as different variables.

+**NOTE :**
-**NOTE : 1 The C++ compiler ignores whitespaces and they are generally used for beautification of the code so that it is eassy for any programmer to debug or understand the code.**
+**1) The C++ compiler ignores whitespaces.
+They are generally used for beautification of the code so that it is easy for programmers to debug and understand.**
- **2 .
-If a variable is not initialized , it contains a garbage value.
+**2) If a variable is not initialized , it contains a garbage value.
 Let me give an example.**

  So in terms of boxes, you can imagine this as -